-The information you give us is assessed by Finantsinspektsioon staff who are qualified to use it to start supervisory proceedings.
+The information you give us is assessed by Finantsinspektsioon staff, and we will guarantee confidentiality for it if you want.

 Your rights if you inform us about an illegal activity